College and Major Requirements

 - Principles of Microeconomics

-- At least two (one each semester) of the following fundamental business courses:
+- Three (generally one in the fall and two in the spring) of the following fundamental business courses:

 Principles of Marketing